0rigin-unknown/Mircoprocessors-Lab-Project/README.md

-# Microprocessors Lab Project
-Microprocessors Lab Project made by Group 13

-# Descriptions
+# Speed Monitoring System group 13
 Speed monitoring system made using an IR sensor made to check Vehicles that overspeed made by Computer Engineering Group 13.